jorbDehmel/oak/README.md

 Rbs    | >>        | Right bitshift         | let Rbs(self: T, other: T) -> T;
 New    | TYPE_NAME | Instantiation          | let New(self: ^T) -> ^T;

-There is no Oak equivalent to C++'s prefix increment or decrement operator.
+There is no Oak equivalent to `C++`'s prefix increment or decrement operator.

 The order of operations for the above operators is as follows (with the top of the list being evaluated first and the bottom last)